- Canary Islands

 Las Galletas beach is located in the fishing village with the same name, in the municipality of Arona, only 15 kilometers away from Los Cristianos, and pretty close to Tenerife South airport.

 Playa del Duque is situated in the upscale zone of Costa Adeje, with lots of 4 or 5 stars hotels close to the beach and a wide range of international restaurants, prepared to meet the highest culinary expectations.

 Playa Torviscas is part of the Costa Adeje set of beaches and it is connected to Playa Fanabe, separated only by the breakwater that helps in keeping the water calm.
 Together they are also part of Playa de las Americas resort and they are considered a more upmarket area compared to the south of las Americas.

 Playa de Fanabe, part of the Playa de las Americas resort, is one of the busiest and most popular beaches in Tenerife and the largest one in Costa Adeje.
 Situated in the south of the island, it is connected through a promenade with the neighboring Puerto Colon and Playa del Duque.

 The name of Playa Honda translates to English as Slingshot and it is situated in the resort of Playa de las Americas.
 On some maps and guides, you will even find it under the name of Playa Las Americas.

-Del Camison beach is located in the popular Playa de las Americas resort, on the south end towards Los Cristianos and close to Playa Las Vistas.
+Playa Del Camison beach is located in the popular Playa de las Americas resort in Tenerife, on the south end towards Los Cristianos and close to Playa Las Vistas.

 Troya beach is the most popular beach in Playa de las Americas, with many shops, restaurants and hotels in close proximity.
 Divided between Troya I and Troya II, this is the party epicentre in Tenerife and a favourite place for all tourists.